seh-GAH-toh/Pumpkin-Website/docs/en/config/pvp.md

 :::

 #### `protect_creative`: Boolean
-Whether to protect players in creative againest PVP or not.
+Whether to protect players in creative against PVP or not.

 :::code-group
 ```toml [features.toml] {2}